sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## Route53Provider
+To install with pip, run `pip install opsbox-r53-provider`.
+To install with UV, run `uv add opsbox-r53-provider`

 ### Overview
 The Route53Provider plugin collects data related to AWS Route53, including information about hosted zones, records, and health checks, to help manage DNS and routing effectively.